Rebel Meets Rebel

-Rebel Meets Rebel is a country metal album by David Allan Coe and Pantera members Dimebag Darrell, Rex Brown, and Vinnie Paul.
+Rebel Meets Rebel is a collaborative album by American country singer David Allan Coe and Dimebag Darrell, Rex Brown, and Vinnie Paul, members of the American heavy metal band Pantera.
 The music was written and recorded by the band when the musicians had time aside from their other projects, including Pantera's world tour supporting Reinventing the Steel.

 The album was released on May 2, 2006, under Vinnie Paul's own label Big Vin Records, posthumously after Darrell's murder in December 2004.